Update From Mayor Washburn 3/21/2020

 Below is the meeting link for our regularly scheduled city council meeting on Monday.

-It would be best used on a laptop or tablet, if possible, but I've used my smart phone (there's an app for Zoom) as well.
+It would be best used on a laptop or tablet, if possible, but I've used my smart phone (there's an app for Webex) as well.

 Please call me if you have any questions: 419-310-0868.

 Monday, June 15, 2020 7:30 pm | (UTC-04:00) Eastern Time (US & Canada) | 1 hr

 U.S. Small Business Association CARES Act Lending:

 |We know you are facing challenging times in this current health crisis.
 The U.S. Small Business Administration is committed to help bring relief to small businesses and nonprofit organizations suffering because of the Coronavirus (COVID-19) pandemic.